chubin/cheat.sh/README.md

     cht.sh> go reverse a list
 ```

-If all queries are supposed to be about the same language, you can change the context of the queries
+If all your queries are supposed to be about the same language, you can change the context of the queries
 and spare repeating the programming language name:
 ```
     $ cht.sh --shell
     cht.sh> cd go
     cht.sh/go> reverse a list
 ```
-or even start in this context:
+or even start the client in this context:
 ```
     $ cht.sh --shell go
     cht.sh/go> reverse a list